 WANT MORE WAYS TO GET OUT ON THE WATER?

 Santa Cruz County offers a variety of oceanic adventures and fun for all ages.
-Click here for to learn more about our sailing charters, fishing opportunities, SUP and kayak rentals, surf lessons and more.
+Click here to learn more about our sailing charters, fishing opportunities, SUP and kayak rentals, surf lessons, and more.